 The simplest (yet effective!) place to start is with Facebook posts.
 68% of adults in the U.S. use Facebook.
 74% of Facebook users visit Facebook every day. (source) This is where parents’ eyes are looking!

 Facebook allows you to “boost” a post.
 When you write a regular post on your page, then your page followers will see it on their “feed”.
 Then you can also pay for a boost to put it on the feeds of people who don’t yet follow your page.
-For $10 I boosted a post about our classes to local parents (see info on targeting below).
-That was displayed to 1745 people!
-Of those, 36 clicked through to learn more.
-Cost 28 cents a click.
+In 2018, for $50 I boosted a post about our classes to local parents (see info on targeting below).
+That was displayed to 4705 local parents.
+Of those, 62 clicked through to learn more.
+Cost 81 cents a click.
 How to Boost.

 Facebook ads allow you to place an ad right on the user’s “feed” – not off on a sidebar that they’ve learned to ignore.
 They can just read the ad, or they may choose to click on it.
 (You choose what happens when they click – they could click to like your Facebook page, or the click could link to your website.)
 You only pay if they click on your ad.

 Facebook ads let you target.
 For example, I targeted an ad to people that Facebook has determined are: women, 24 – 45 years old, living in Snoqualmie, North Bend or Fall City Washington that Facebook believes are parents of toddlers (1 -2 years) or preschoolers (3 – 4 years).
 Facebook said that’s a possible audience of 3400 people.

 This year, on average, for $10, Facebook would display an ad to about 500 people in my targeted group, and about a dozen would click through My average cost per click was 90 cents for each person who came to our site to learn more – fairly good bang for the buck.
 How to place ads on Facebook.

 Wondering whether page boosts or ads are better?